myhdl/myhdl/doc/source/manual/conversion_examples.rst

 Note also the use of an ``inout`` in the interface.
 This is not recommended VHDL design practice, but it is required here to have a valid VHDL design that matches the behavior of the MyHDL design.
-As this is only an issue for ports and as the convertor output is non-hierarchical, the issue is not very common and has an easy workaround.
+As this is only an issue for ports and as the converter output is non-hierarchical, the issue is not very common and has an easy workaround.